MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/security-considerations-of-allowing-custom-script.md

 - Scripts have access to everything the user has access to.

-- Scripts can access content across several Office 365 services and even beyond with Microsoft Graph integration.
+- Scripts can access content across several Microsoft 365 services and even beyond with Microsoft Graph integration.

 ## You can't audit the insertion of script